-Together Energy is Scotland’s young but fastest growing energy company, supplying over 60,000 customers across the UK.
+Together Energy is a young but fast-growing Scottish energy company, supplying over 150,000 customers across the UK.
 However, it has poor customer reviews and lacks some of the extra services many other medium and large suppliers offer, such as smart meters, the Warm Home Discount and a mobile app.
 Keep reading to see if its tariffs, prices and other services make up for it.